Cover photo by Sergey Zolkin. 6 minute read.

 It’s important to remember that not everyone who watches pornography will become immediately enslaved for life.

-Sometimes we hear from parents who worry their child will become an addict after being exposed a few times.
-Too often, as fear and shame enters the parent-child relationship, it can make the problem worse by creating distance and isolation, and complicating feelings that already exist.
+Parents sometimes worry their child will become an addict after just a few exposures.
+Too often, as fear and shame enter the parent-child relationship, it can make the problem worse by creating distance and isolation and complicating feelings that already exist.
 While we have always made it our mission to educate on the harmful effects of pornography, we have also maintained that those who fall into porn are not “bad” people.

 The desire to watch porn arises, in part, from simply being a sexual human being.
-It’s true that science and research are showing the harms of viewing pornography, but that doesn’t mean it’s going to automatically ruin their lives and turn every person who watches into a hopeless porn junkie.
+Science and research are revealing the harms of viewing pornography.
+However, this doesn’t mean it will automatically ruin lives.
+Nor will it turn every viewer into a hopeless porn junkie.

 How do I know if I’m an addict?